IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 On the other hand, standalone DSLs have some disadvantages.
 First, designing and implementing them can be challenging.
 Not only must the syntax and semantics be created from scratch, but you also need to build all necessary compiler components, tooling, and a library ecosystem from the ground up.
-This can be a formidable task, as developing, testing, and maintaining compilers and tooling, along with establishing and maintining a library ecosystem, require substantial efforts, particularly with the addition of new language features over time.
+This can be a formidable task, as developing, testing, and maintaining compilers and tooling, along with establishing and maintaining a library ecosystem, require substantial efforts, particularly with the addition of new language features over time.

 Second, users will need to adopt a new programming language and incorporate it into their existing tech stacks.
 This can present a considerable challenge, as it involves a learning curve, increased cognitive load, and the necessity to introduce and manage additional tools.